kankodu/vii-finance-smart-contracts/README.md

    * Iterates over all tokenIds enabled as collateral
    * Transfers a proportional amount of ERC6909 tokens to the liquidator
-3. The liquidator can unwrap the received ERC6909 tokens to claim the underlying LP positions
+3. The liquidator can unwrap the received ERC6909 tokens to claim the underlying LP NFTs